 And the next time you’re doing photography, see if you can incorporate those new angles into your compositions!

 This exercise is all about getting you out of your comfort zone.
 After all, if you don’t get out of your comfort zone, you’ll never grow as a photographer.

 Think about the subjects that you normally shoot.
 And then pick a subject that’s radically different.
 Photograph it instead!

 So if you normally like to capture birds, shoot flowers for a day.

 If you normally shoot portraits, try capturing some cityscapes.
 Just pick something that you don’t normally photograph, then do your best to make it look amazing!

 If you want to make this exercise extra useful, don’t just shoot another subject for a single outing.
 Instead, do it for a week (or even a month).
 You’ll be amazed by the tricks you pick up from learning another area of photography.

 3. Bring just one lens into the field

-This will force you to take nature photos that you would’ve never even considered.
+This will force you to think about your compositions in new ways, and it’ll help you take photos that you would’ve never even considered.

 - Cloudy light